Etherpod/Ship-Enhancements/README.md

 ## Add Ship Functions
 - **Oxygen Refill**: Refills the ship's oxygen tank when it gets close to trees or enters an oxygen-filled atmosphere.
 - **Fuel Transfer**: Lets you transfer your jetpack fuel to the ship's fuel tank to refill it.
 - **Jetpack Refuel Drain**: Drains the ship's fuel reserve when you refuel your jetpack.
-The amount drained is the same as the amount gained if you transfer your fuel back to the ship.
+The amount drained is the same as the amount gained if you transfer your fuel back to the ship, meaning you can't duplicate fuel.
 - **Automatic Hatch**: Automatically closes the hatch when you leave the ship.
 - **Extra Noise**: Makes noisy parts of the ship, like the master alarm, alert things that can hear you.
-- **Ship Item Placement**: Lets you drop items inside of your ship to bring with you.
-If you want to hoard items, check out the mod Hoarder's Ship, which does a much better job of this.
+- **Ship Item Placement**: Lets you place items inside or on top of your ship.
 - **Manual Scout Recall**: Brings you back to the days when Little Scouts didn't have warping technology.
 If you shoot your scout somewhere, you'll have to go over and pick it up to use it again.
-If you accidentally launch it into deep space, don't worry; the ship can still recall it.
-You'll have to go get it from the top of the ship, though.
+If you accidentally launch it into deep space, don't worry; the ship can still recall it, and you can go retrieve it from the top of the ship in the scout launcher.
 - **Temperature Zones**: Implements a temperature mechanic for the unused temperature dial in the ship.
-High and low temperature zones are added around the solar system that increase or decrease your ship's temperature.
+High and low temperature zones are added around the solar system that increase or decrease your ship's hull temperature.
+The longer you allow your hull's temperature to fluctuate, the more likely it is for your ship to take damage.
 - **Hull Temperature Damage**: Damages your ship over time in extreme temperatures, like near the Sun or on the dark side of the Interloper.
-Your temperature dial will start flashing if it's hot or cold enough to take damage.
+Your temperature dial will start flashing if it's hot or cold enough to start taking damage.
 - **Component Temperature Damage**: Similar to hull temperature damage, but it damages random components instead.
 - **Hazardous Thrusters**: Makes your ship's thruster flames actually damage you.
 Good luck finding out how to get near them in the first place.
 - **Scout Launcher Component**: Turns the ship's scout launcher into a fully functioning ship component.
 If you damage it, you won't be able to launch or recall your scout from the ship until you repair it.